mapgears/ol3-google-maps/LIMITATIONS.md

 --------

 OpenLayers 3 supports rotating the map in a 'free' way, i.e. the view of the map can be rotated in any direction, in any angle.
-Google Maps also supports rotating the map, but not as freely.
-For that reason, it is not recommended to allow your maps to be rotated at all when using this library.
+Google Maps' API only allows rotating the map in increments of 90 degrees.

+There is a workaround implemented to rotate the div containing the Google Maps map, which should be enough for basic rotation support, but it won't be perfectly functional until Google Maps implements a way to rotate the map freely in their API.

-Recommendation: use `interactions: olgm.interactions.defaults()` in your OL3 map options, in which the interations that allow rotating the map are not included.
+Recommendation: use `interactions: olgm.interactions.defaults()` in your OL3 map options, in which the interactions that allow rotating the map are not included.